ooni/spec/data-formats/df-000-base.md

   - `macos`

   - `windows`

+- `resolver_type` (`string`): type of DNS resolver configured / used on the device.
+One of:

+  - `private_dns`: when Private DNS (e.g., Android DNS-over-TLS) is enabled/active.

+  - `vpn`: when the active network transport is a VPN.

+  - `system`: when Private DNS is false and VPN is false.

+  - `unknown`: for all other cases (e.g., Private DNS state is unknown or unsupported, and VPN is false).

 - `vcs_modified` (`string`): `"true"` or `"false"` depending on whether the tree used for building was dirty